The logo of Wynncraft's main mod

 Is your computer somewhat functional?
 Are you willing to spend a few extra moments to tweak Wynn to work exactly how you want it?
 Are you jealous of the cool mods other people are using?
 You’ve come to the right place!

 This tutorial will give you the foundations needed to install basically any wynn mods imaginable.
-It will also point out a lot of the more popular ones and some important notes with respect to how you can set them up (dependancies galore)!
+It will also point out a lot of the more popular ones and some important notes with respect to how you can set them up (dependencies galore)!

 Expand this for a foundation primer on how to create a wynn install tailored to you!